hussiiii/AggieClubs/README.md

 - As of right now, everyone who is signed in has the ability to register clubs, delete any club, and add/resolve events to any club.
 But ideally, only people who made the club should have the ability to add/resolve events and delete that club
 - The codebase is a mess and I still don't fully understand much of it

+# Oh wow, a club app... how original
+Yeah I know, this isn't the most creative idea in the world, but actually this wasn't my first idea.
+I had a different idea initially (my crackthecode repo), and just jumped straight into it.
+I got stuck in the middle, and out of frustration just scrapped the whole thing and started from scratch, this time with a different idea in mind.
+Got stuck again, scrapped it, came up with a new idea, and tried again.
+This whole process happened about 4 times I think before I finally settled on something a little simpler than my other ideas, a Club App, and with this idea I was actually able to progres farther than any of my previous attempts.
+Again, since this was my first time using a lot of this stuff, I probably shouldn't have jumped into doing something so ambitious the first time around, but I'm glad I did because I learned a lot from it.
+My original idea WILL exist someday though, I'll be back and try again later for sure.